Thom9521/php-projects/webshop_mandatory_assignment/readme.md

 ### Get started:
 - Clone the project
+- Use an apache server like XAMPP or MAMP
+- Start Apache and MySQL
 - Set up the database with the table files in /DatabaseFiles

 ### Logins: